haohe/xpe_doc/course/lesson-3-db.md

 # XPE DB

-You need to complete [tutorials/tutorial_4.md](Tutorial 4) before this lesson.
+You need to complete [Tutorial 4 ](../tutorials/tutorial_4.md) before this lesson.

 You also need to run the latest XPE image: xpedocker/xpe:latest

+Detailed instructions can be found at https://hub.docker.com/r/xpedocker/xpe/

-You can clone the students_db project from:
+Once you have the web IDE running on your local host, go to the IDE and clone the students_db project from:

 https://github.com/softtouchit/students_db.git